statsd/statsd/docs/metric_types.md

 ## Gauges

-StatsD now also supports gauges, arbitrary values, which can be recorded.
+StatsD also supports gauges.
+A gauge will take on the arbitrary value assigned to it, and will maintain it's value until it is next set.

     gaugor:333|g